bitsofcotton/randtools/README.md

 If there's some decomposition route to stack some-order operator ..., they can be multiple definition of result.
 This is the condition General Tips R (ii) one of a description.

-However, we have exists! prime factoring description th., so I don't have the clue why something strange occurs when we calculate contradiction, and why we can do such calculation.
+However, N is p.i.d., so I don't have the clue why something strange occurs when we calculate contradiction, and why we can do such calculation.

+# General Tips T
+Calculating such contradiction in abacus, we need table function and branch condition by statistics other than operator \*,\/,\+,\-.
+In such view, to take statistics and to make branch condition by them can causes such something strange with calculation and their inverse collision.
+However, the operation is reeled as observation after and before calculation, might causes invariant information cohesion.

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing